 Responding to a blaze at 141 Austin St., Worcester, firefighters discovered the body of a homeless woman inside the boarded-up house.
 She was so badly burned, she could not be immediately identified.

 A break in the case came in 2007 when a DNA analysis linked Ms. Comeau’s killer to a pair of brutal rapes in the same neighborhood in the early 1990s.
 In 2010, Detectives William Donovan and Daniel Sullivan of the Worcester Police Unresolved Homicide Unit flew to Alabama to recover tissue samples from the grave of a man who had died two years earlier for comparison to the DNA recovered from one of the Worcester rapes.

-WORCESTER (CBS/AP) – The Worcester district attorney’s office says tests on DNA taken last year from the dead body of a man in Alabama have solved the 1992 slaying of a woman in Worcester.
-District Attorney Joseph Early had said in October that DNA recovered in the slaying of 30-year-old Denise Comeau matched DNA from two rapes committed in Worcester in the 1990s.
+The Worcester district attorney’s office says tests on DNA taken last year from the dead body of a man in Alabama have solved the 1992 murder of a woman in Worcester.

 DA Early announced on May 11, 2011 that James Earl Johnson, a former Worcester resident who died in Alabama, was responsible for Ms. Comeau’s death.